pcaversaccio/snekmate/GUIDELINES.md

 The test suite should run automatically for each change in the repository, and for pull requests, the tests must succeed before merging.

-Please consider writing [Foundry](https://github.com/foundry-rs/foundry)-based unit tests, property-based tests (i.e. fuzzing), and invariant tests for all contracts, if applicable.
+Please consider writing [Foundry](https://github.com/foundry-rs/foundry)-based unit tests, property-based tests (i.e. stateless fuzzing), and invariant tests (i.e. stateful fuzzing) for all contracts, if applicable.

 ## 🪅 Code Style